m4ln/dcgan-histology-pytorch/README.md

   It might be necessary to install PyTorch manually from https://pytorch.org/get-started/locally/

 ### Training
-- Change the hyperparameters inside `train.py` (Line 21-45)
-- You can train the model on the [MNIST](https://www.tensorflow.org/datasets/catalog/mnist) dataset by not providing a valid dataset path
+- When not providing input arguments the model is trained on the [MNIST](https://www.tensorflow.org/datasets/catalog/mnist) dataset
-- To train on your own data change `IN_PATH` (Line 24) to your corresponding path, it should contain a subfolder of images for each class
-- Train a model:
   ```bash
   python train.py
   ```
+- To train on your own data provide the arguments via argparse (check inside `train.py`)
+- The directory to your input data should contain a subfolder of images for each class

 ### Generating Fake Samples/Testing
-- Change the hyperparameters inside `train.py` (Line 21-40)
-- To generate new samples run:
+- To generate new samples run (by default using MNIST trained model as in `train.py`)):
   ```bash
   python test.py
   ```
+- To test on your own data provide the arguments via argparse (check inside `test.py`)